gwu-libraries/sfm-ui/about/roadmap.md

 ### Milestone 0.6.1
 * Changing naming of Collection and SeedSet to Collection Set and Collection.
-This terminology better describes harvesters that do not require seeds, such as the Twitter sample stream and filter stream
+This terminology better describes harvesters that do not require seeds, such as the Twitter sample stream and filter stream.

 ### Milestone 0.6.2
 * UI: General improvements to screens and workflow